-April 17-21, 2007 the Center for Contemporary Arab Studies joined other campus groups to launch the inaugural year of the Children of Abraham Interfaith Arts Festival.
-Co-sponsors included the Program in Performing Arts, Program for Jewish Civilization, Berkely Center for Religion, Peace & World Affairs, Campus Ministry, Center for Meditation & Inter-Religious Dialogue, Center for Muslim-Christian Understanding and Lauinger Library.
+From April 17-21, 2007, the Center for Contemporary Arab Studies joined other campus groups to launch the inaugural year of the Children of Abraham Interfaith Arts Festival.
+Co-sponsors included the Program in Performing Arts, Program for Jewish Civilization, Berkley Center for Religion, Peace & World Affairs, Campus Ministry, Center for Meditation & Inter-Religious Dialogue, Center for Muslim-Christian Understanding and Lauinger Library.
 The week-long series of events was made possible by a generous donation from the Ammerman family in honor of Father Royden B. Davis, S.J. and his pursuit of a more peaceful world through the arts.

 Each annual celebration aims to bring together performances and artists whose work manifests the cultural and spiritual traditions of the Jewish, Christian and Muslim communities to create an environment of understanding and peace.
 This year’s performances included a wide range of traditional and contemporary theater, music, community art and dance.

 The inaugural celebration boasted a group of prominent artists from a diverse range of cultural traditions.
 Acclaimed Arab performers included Simon Shaheen and his band Qantara and Palestinian poet Naomi Shihab Nye.

 As a prelude to his performance, Simon Shaheen led an interactive question and answer session demonstrating the intricacies of the ‘oud, and the way in which he manipulates its sound to fuse them with other musical styles he incorporates into his compositions.

 Award-winning poet and children’s author Naomi Shihab Nye joined the audience for an hour of conversation before hosting an exclusive master class for area writers, and finally presented her own work in a late-afternoon poetry reading.